When travelling on public transport, you must ensure that you have a valid ticket.

 There are different appeal processes and stages to manage penalty fares, depending on which transport operating company you were travelling with when you received the notice.
 The information needed to appeal or pay a penalty fare is printed on the penalty fare notice itself.
 Therefore, please ensure you keep it and read it carefully.

 To ensure that the process is unbiased, all first stage penalty fare appeals are sent to an appeals body which is independent of and separate from the transport provider (with the exception of Tramlink).
 Please do not send your appeal to the rail operator or TfL at this stage.

-If you think you have been issued with a penalty unfairly, you can appeal in the first instance to the Independent Penalty Fares Appeals Service, Penalty Services, the Appeals Service or Tramlink.
-They all must receive your appeal within 21 days of the penalty fare being issued.
+If you think you have been issued with a penalty unfairly, you can appeal in the first instance to Penalty Services Ltd, the Appeals Service or Tramlink.
+There is a strict time limit for when your appeal can be received.